Freight Shipping from Houston to St. Petersburg

 How long does freight take from Houston to St. Petersburg?

-Standard FTL transit from Houston to St. Petersburg is approximately 19 hrs by truck over 1,018 miles.
+Standard FTL transit from Houston to St. Petersburg is approximately 19 hrs by truck over 1,018 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Houston to St. Petersburg freight?